 - Though it is advantageous to participate in both rounds of bidding, if you do not enter any bids by the end of the first round, you can still enter bids during the second.

-- Be mindful of historic wait list lengths in formulating your bidding strategy.
-Colorado Law has only recent experience with online course bidding, but some historical data is available for review in the form of term-specific bidding reports showing waitlist lengths after Round One (posted under "Course Registration and Bidding" on the Courses and Registration page of the Law School's website).
+- Be mindful of historic waitlist lengths in formulating your bidding strategy.
+Historical data is available for review in the form of term-specific bidding reports showing waitlist lengths after Round One (posted under "Instructions & Historical Information" on the Courses and Registration page of the Law School's website).
 A key to understanding these bidding reports is below.
-Note that historical bidding and wait list information should be used for rough strategizing only, as the popularity of courses may depend on numerous factors not reflected on the reports, e.g., which professors were teaching which courses that term, how many sections of a course were being offered, what time the courses were offered, etc. Every semester's course calendar is different and every semester students have different priorities and preferences when it comes to arranging their individual course schedules.
-Finally, note that not all waitlisted courses are still full by the time classes actually start each term-- so if you end up on a waitlist, stay patient.
+Note that historical bidding and waitlist information should be used for rough strategizing only, as the popularity of courses may depend on numerous factors not reflected on the reports, e.g., which professors were teaching which courses that term, how many sections of a course were being offered, what time the courses were offered, etc. Every semester's course calendar is different and every semester students have different priorities and preferences when it comes to arranging their individual course schedules.
+Not all waitlisted courses are still full by the time classes actually start each term-- so if you end up on a waitlist, stay patient.

 - Enrl Cap: Number of students allowed in the course (12)